dushouke/DbQuery/README.md

 # Get Start

- DbQuery is a another mini .net orm,it uses esay and performance is not bad.
+ DbQuery is a  handy database operations class for .net(the modern sqlhelper) ,it uses esay and performance is good.
- It support C# 3.0+
+ It support C# 3.0+.

 ## ExecuteScalar